 Empowering geothermal energy

-Jack Norbeck is a recent Mendenhall Postdoctoral Fellow and research petroleum engineer with the US Geological Survey, where he performed research on induced seismicity related to oil and gas activity.
-His experience with the geothermal industry includes a reservoir engineering internship at The Geysers geothermal field, designing well tests for the Raft River Enhanced Geothermal System (EGS) project with Idaho National Laboratory, and collaborating as a visiting scholar with the Geothermal Institute at University of Auckland.
-Norbeck holds a Ph.D. in energy resources engineering from Stanford University, a M.S. in civil engineering and a minor degree in petroleum engineering from Colorado School of Mines, and a B.S. in civil engineering from University of Colorado at Boulder.
+Jack Norbeck is a geothermal reservoir engineer with a background in geomechanics and high performance computing.
+Prior to co-founding Fervo, he was a postdoctoral fellow at the USGS Earthquake Science Center.
+His experience with the geothermal industry includes working as a reservoir engineer at The Geysers geothermal field, designing well tests at the Raft River geothermal project at Idaho National Laboratory, and collaborating as a visiting scholar with the Geothermal Institute at University of Auckland.
+Norbeck holds a Ph.D. in energy resources engineering from Stanford University, a M.S. in civil engineering from Colorado School of Mines, and a B.S. in civil engineering from University of Colorado at Boulder

 Potential for Impact